-For summer 2021, we will be monitoring and following University travel guidelines and decisions that make the health, safety, and well-being of our student community and employer partners the utmost priority.
+For the summer 2022 CEO program, we will be monitoring and following University travel guidelines and decisions that make the health, safety, and well-being of our student community and employer partners the utmost priority.

 You will be able to find updates on our website as we have more information.
 Should the program move forward, positions will be posted in LionSHARE as in the past.

 If you are interested in global opportunities are encouraged to make a career counseling appointment to discuss your goals and develop a plan.

 What is happening with the Work Exemption Program in the Summer?

 The summer Work Exemption Program application deadline was May 10th.
 Applications are no longer being accepted for summer 2021.
 Please check the WEP website for information on the fall 2021 program.